 Many women tend to show up in emergency rooms after much heart damage has already occurred because their symptoms are not those typically associated with a heart attack.
 If you experience these symptoms or think you're having a heart attack, call for emergency medical help immediately.
 Don't drive yourself to the emergency room unless you have no other options.

 It is important to remember in Indian context that women often take the back seat when it comes to getting themselves treated.
-This is also another reason of late presentation in Indian women.
+This is also another reason for late presentation in Indian women.

 Although the traditional risk factors for coronary artery disease — such as high cholesterol, high blood pressure and obesity — affect women and men, other factors may play a bigger role in the development of heart disease in women.
 For example: